AlexDos-42/Darkly/README.md

 6 cookie - flag done - Ressources done

-7 admin root - flag to do - Ressources to do
+7 robots.txt - whatever - flag done - Ressources done

 8 Data Validation - flag done - Ressources done

-9 SQL recherche to do - flag done - Ressources to do
+9 SQL recherche to do - flag to do - Ressources to do

 10 SQL member- flag to do - Ressources to do

-11 ./.hidden readme- flag to do - Ressources to do
+11 robots.txt - ./.hidden readme- flag to do - Ressources to do

 12 image nsa- flag to do - Ressources to do